 Improving the health of rural Kentuckians.

-Welcome to the home of KHAMP,
+Welcome to the home of Kentucky Hepatitis Academic Mentorship Program (KHAMP)

-the foundational model for USHAMP
+The foundational model for USHAMP

 What is KHAMP?